Titanium vs Stainless Steel: An In-Depth Comparison

 Future Potential Applications

-The potential for new applications of both titanium and stainless steel is vast, with research focused on enhancing their properties for even more innovative uses.
+The potential for new titanium and stainless steel applications is vast, and research is focused on enhancing their properties for even more innovative uses.

 Titanium vs Stainless Steel, which is right for your project